FROM MONGOLIA …

-Most of our cashmere quality materials are obtained from Cariaggi – an established cashmere-spinning mill in the small town of Cagli in Umbria, Italy.
-Cariaggi is a yarn producer specializing in fine cashmere fibres.
-The raw material, the fine hair of the cashmere goat, originates from Inner Mongolia and is expertly dyed and spun in the company workshops.
+We source most of our luxe cashmere materials from Cariaggi – probably the most prestigious cashmere-spinning mill in the world, located in the small town of Cagli in Umbria, Italy.
+The raw material, the down-like hair of the cashmere goat, originates from Inner Mongolia and is expertly dyed and spun in-house.

-Cariaggi has been accompanying us for the last 30 years and we have 100% confidence in the outstanding quality of the firm’s products, which has received several certifications:
+Cariaggi has been accompanying us for the last 30 years and we have 100% confidence in the outstanding quality of their products, which has received several certifications:

-Naturally, all Cariaggi yarns and processing comply also with the European REACH regulations and the eco-toxicological requirements for clothing of the “National Chamber of Italian Fashion”.
+All Cariaggi yarns and manufacturing processes comply with the European REACH regulations and the eco-toxicological requirements for clothing of the “National Chamber of Italian Fashion”.

 Silk has been gained from the cocoon of the silkworm for more than 5000 years.
 An undamaged cocoon can produce a continuous filament of up to 900 m (the protein from the cocoon of the silkworm is the only continuous fibre found in nature).
 In conventional silk production, the caterpillars do not survive the process, but are killed by heat.
 In the so called “Peace Silk” the cocoon is sliced so that the finished butterfly can slip before the cocoon is thrown into hot water.

-Leather is a natural product and should be cared for just as one takes care of one’s own skin.
-Leather, especially vegetable tanned leather, is sensitive to wetness, light and dirt.
-It can be made slightly more durable and resistant by regular greasing or the use of care products such as impregnating spray.
-However, not all types of leather are compatible with the use of such products, so they should be tried out in a non-visible area before applying the visible parts.
+Leather is a natural product and should be cared for just as we take care of our own skin.
+Leather, especially vegetable tanned leather, is sensitive to liquids, light and dirt.
+Regular greasing or the use of care products such as impregnating spray may help to keep it clean and supple.
+However, not all types of leather are compatible with the use of such products.
+Test a cleaner on a hidden spot before applying the visible parts.

 Always pay attention to professional leather cleaning.
-The most compatible is the so-called F cleaning, which is however rarely used.
-This is why P cleaning is often chosen, but this can be too aggressive for some types of leather.
+The so-called F cleaning is best, bit it’s rarely used.
+The P cleaning is chosen most often, but it can be too aggressive for some types of leather.